 We may earn income from links in this post.
 Please read this Disclosure for details.

-Discover what to eat in Oaxaca, Mexico with this in-depth guide to the best traditional food in Oaxaca and the top places to find it.
+Discover what to eat in Oaxaca, Mexico with this guide to the best traditional food in Oaxaca and the top places to find it.

 While the state of Oaxaca is best known for its Day of the Dead celebrations, monumental Monte Alban archeological site and sunny beach towns such as Puerto Escondido, Mazunte and Huatulco, it’s equally famous for its delicious Oaxacan cuisine.